nurulain0/nurulain0/README.md

 # Hi, I'm Noor Ul Ain Jellani

 I'm a Computer Science undergraduate at [Institute of Space Technology, Islamabad](https://ist.edu.pk/).
-My interests lie in **computer vision**, **problem-solving in C++**, and building intuitive digital experiences.
+My interests lie in **computer vision**, **Block Chain**, and building intuitive digital experiences.
 I enjoy exploring how logic and creativity can merge to produce impactful technology.

 Currently, I'm focused on:
 - Building small **projects** and experimenting with **JavaScript/Python**